bbauska/Coursera-Bootstrap/readme.md

 And then finally, the resulting transformed files can be put into a destination location.

-That\'s why we specify Gulp source, then we specify pipe.
+That&apos;s why we specify Gulp source, then we specify pipe.

-The pipe allows the stream to be piped through a function, and so, that\'s why we said dot pipe, and then we said gulp.
+The pipe allows the stream to be piped through a function, and so, that&apos;s why we said dot pipe, and then we said gulp.

 And then we said sass on error.